webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 #### Use Sitemap

+`Named “Check for sitemap” prior to Browsertrix version 1.23`{ .callout-blue }

 When enabled, the crawler will check for a sitemap at `/sitemap.xml` and `/robots.txt` and use it to discover pages that match the crawl scope.

 This can be useful for selecting pages on a website that are not hyperlinked and may not otherwise be captured.